 and debris wouldn’t get on his prized Buick Special that he and my grandmother loved so much.
 I remember piling into that old Ford, leaving Arlington Street and heading for The Shop where mechanics, engineers and office staff got to know me by name.

 Granddaddy would take me up into the cabs of diesel locomotives with the engineers and let me blow the whistle.
 Or into dusty old cabooses where I could climb up into the cupola and look out as if I would soon radio an engineer about matters of a train’s operation.
-Once, he took me from Jackson to Humboldt in a caboose when he was checking something up the line.
+Once, he took me from Jackson to Humboldt in the cab of a GM&O RS-3 diesel engine when he was checking something up the line.
 To me, it was better than any jet airplane, ocean liner or even a moon rocket ride could have been.

 I feel that music right down to my toes